fmillion-mnsu/cis680-s24/PROJECT.md

 This report, along with your code and documentation, will constitute your final submission to the course and will also serve in place of your "final exam".

+### Project Check-Ins

+Twice during the semester - once on March 1st and again on April 5th - you will do a brief "check-in" on your project and present it to the class.
+You will prepare a short PowerPoint presentation (15-20 minutes) during which you will present the following:

+* The current status of your project
+* Challenges you have faced so far, and any plans you have for addressing them
+* Successes you have had
+* If possible a brief demo of your project in its current state
+* Your plan for the next portion of the semester - before the next check-in, or how you will complete your project by the end of the semester

+You will present as a group and these presentations will constitute a portion of your overall project grade.

+Your presentation should not exceed 20 minutes - we would like to leave a bit of time for questions, both from instructor as well as your classmates.

+You will be graded on:

+* your general, overall presentation design and delivery (hint: practice your presentation multiple times!)
+* content of your presentation - are all required sections listed above included?

 ## Group Expectations

 **All group members are expected to fully and equally participate in the project!!**